-Your developer portal content will typically be organized as a set of Markdown (
+Your developer portal content is typically organized as a set of Markdown (

 .md) or MDX (